 Other revenues and expenses consist of items that are typically nonrecurring, extraordinary, or unusual to the College.
+Included as other, the College received support of \$2.0 million from the Schoolcraft College Foundation as support for construction costs related to the Vistatech 2.0 renovation.
 Included as other, the College received state capital appropriations of \$10.0 million due to the capital outlay project which renovated the Applied Sciences Building into the new Health Sciences Center for the year ended June 30, 2022.
-No other revenues or expenses were recorded for the years ended June 30, 2021 or 2020.